TejasLamba2006/x-linux-rbt1/README.md

 - Compute useful metrics from raw sensor data, such as altitude from pressure readings, distances from ToF sensor data, and orientation using sensor fusion.

 #### 3. **Robotics Algorithms**
-- High-level algorithms tailored for robotics, including kinematics, obstacle detection, and path correction.
+- High-level algorithms tailored for robotics, including kinematics, obstacle detection etc.

 #### 4. **Applications**
 - Includes sample applications demonstrating practical use cases, such as remote rover control, integrating all modules into cohesive robotics solutions.